Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$

-In this subsection we show how the SBI posteriors compare to the posteriors obtained from an analytic likelihood-based approach.

-The elements for the likelihood-based approach are detailed in Appendix \ref{app:likelihood_standard}; we define a Gaussian cluster abundance likelihood $\mathcal{L}_{\rm BLC}^{\rm Gauss-SN+SSC}$ in \eqreff{eq:binned_gaussian_likelihood_count} accounting for the Poisson noise \citep{Poisson1837} and SSC \citep{2003_SV_HU}.
+In this subsection we show how the SBI posteriors compare to the posteriors obtained from an explicit-likelihood approach.
+The elements for the explicit-likelihood approach are detailed in Appendix \ref{app:likelihood_standard}; we define a Gaussian cluster abundance likelihood $\mathcal{L}_{\rm BLC}^{\rm Gauss-SN+SSC}$ in \eqreff{eq:binned_gaussian_likelihood_count} accounting for the Poisson noise \citep{Poisson1837} and SSC \citep{2003_SV_HU}.
 For the mean lensing mass likelihood $\mathcal{L}_{M_{\rm WL}}$, we adopt a Gaussian model in \eqreff{eq:binned_gaussian_likelihood_mass} for the logarithm of stacked cluster masses, where the covariance is taken to be diagonal.
 Its diagonal components (i.e., the dispersion of each stacked mass) are computed assuming a Fisher-like approach on an NFW \citep{Navarro1997nfw} profile model, accounting for the shape noise and shot noise of source galaxies, and the total number of clusters within the stack.